danieldc/cyg/README.md

-# cyg - a small command line utility to install cygwin packages on the machine
+# cyg - a small command line utility to install cygwin packages

-cyg is a small utility to install cygwin packages from the comand line on the machine.
+cyg is a small utility to install cygwin packages on a windows machine, from the comand line.
+The main use cases are:
+- do cygwin setup/maintenance operations from the command line
-The main use case is to help automate new machine setup, and to allow declaratively what packages must be installed.
+- help automate setting up new windows machine declaratively (i.e. have a file with pacakges to be installed)

 # Commands supported by cyg utility